Pulitzer Prize Fiction Winner

 Summary

-To dodge the wedding of a former lover, a minor American novelist on the eve of fifty cobbles together a tour of half-serious literary engagements that takes him from Mexico to Morocco to Japan.
-Greer writes with affectionate wit and gentle irony, using the picaresque form to examine aging, queer middle age, and creative self-doubt.
-The novel is one of the few outright comedies to be honored at the highest level of American letters.
+To dodge the wedding of a former lover, a minor American novelist on the eve of fifty cobbles together a tour of half serious literary engagements that takes him from Mexico to Morocco to Japan.
+Greer writes with affectionate wit and gentle irony, using the picaresque form to examine aging, queer middle age, and creative self doubt.
+The novel is one of the few outright comedies to receive honors at the highest level of American letters.

 Historical Context & Significance

-A rare "pure comedy" win for the Pulitzer; it was praised for its wit and its empathetic portrayal of a "failed" gay writer.
+A rare pure comedy win for the Pulitzer.
+Critics praised it for its wit and its empathetic portrayal of a failed gay writer.